gjoseph92/dask-pyspy/README.md

     df.set_index("id").mean().compute()
 ```

-Using `pyspy` or `pyspy_on_scheduler` attaches a profiler to the Python process, records a profile, and sends the file back to the client.
+Using `pyspy` or `pyspy_on_scheduler` attaches a profiler to the Python process, records a profile, and sends the file(s) back to the client.

 By default, py-spy profiles are recorded in [speedscope](https://www.speedscope.app/) format.

 `dask-profiling` (and, transitively, `py-spy`) must be installed in the environment where the scheduler is running.

-`dask-profiling` tries hard to work out-of-the-box, but if your cluster is running inside Docker, or on macOS, you'l need to configure things so it's allowed to run.
+`dask-profiling` tries hard to work out-of-the-box, but if your cluster is running inside Docker, or on macOS, you'll need to configure things so it's allowed to run.
 See the [privileges for py-spy](#privileges-for-py-spy) section.

 ## Installation